abhishek-kumar-code/Redfish_Public/Specification.md

 Any response with a status code of 202 (Accepted) shall include a location header containing the URL of a monitor for the task and may include a wait header to specify the amount of time the client should wait before querying status of the operation.

+The client should not include the mime type application/http in the Accept Header when performing a GET request to the status monitor.

 The response body of a 202 (Accepted) should contain an instance of the Task resource describing the state of the task.

 As long as the operation is in process, the service shall continue to return a status code of 202 (Accepted) when querying the status monitor returned in the location header.

-Once the operation has completed, the status monitor shall return a status code of OK (200) and include in the body of the response a mime message containing the results of the initial operation, as if it had completed synchronously.
+Once the operation has completed, the status monitor shall return a status code of OK (200) and include the headers and response body of the initial operation, as if it had completed synchronously.
+If the initial operation resulted in an error, the body of the response shall contain an [Error Response](error-responses).

+The service may return a status code of 410 (Gone) if the operation has completed and the service has already deleted the task.

 The client can continue to get information about the status by directly querying the Task resource using the [resource identifier](#resource-identifier) returned in the body of the 202 (Accepted) response.